Shrugsy/use-immer-state/README.md

 | checkpoint        | number                 | `(default 0)` The index within the state history for the saved checkpoint                                                                                                                                                                                                                           |
 | isCheckpointValid | boolean                | `(default true)` Indicates whether the saved checkpoint is valid and accessible to restore.
 A checkpoint will be invalidated if the history gets overwritten such that it overwrites the saved checkpoint.
 History is overwritten when writing new state while at a step number besides the latest. |
 | reset             | () => void             | Resets state, history and checkpoint back to the initial state.                                                                                                                                                                                                                                     |

+Please try the [codesandbox demo](https://codesandbox.io/s/shrugsyuse-immer-state-example-tjptk?file=/src/App.tsx) to see an example of the API in action.